-A Minor Athlete is an amateur athlete under 18 years of age who participates in, or

-Volleyball Association (RVA).
+A Minor Athlete is an amateur athlete under 18 years of age who participates in, or participated within the previous 12 months in, an event, program, activity, or competition that is part of, or partially or fully under the jurisdiction of, USA Volleyball (USAV) or Regional Volleyball Association (RVA).

-U.S. Center for SafeSport: 2022 Minor Athlete Abuse Prevention Policies

-Partial or Full Jurisdiction: Includes any sanctioned event (including all travel and lodging in connection with the event) by the USAV, RVA, or Club, or any facility that

-USAV, RVA or Club owns, leases, or rents for practice, training, or competition.
+U.S. Center for SafeSport: 2022 Minor Athlete Abuse Prevention Policies Partial or Full Jurisdiction: Includes any sanctioned event (including all travel and lodging in connection with the event) by the USAV, RVA, or Club, or any facility that USAV, RVA or Club owns, leases, or rents for practice, training, or competition.
 Who is an Adult Participant?
 An Adult Participant is any adult (18 years of age or older) who is:

-- 1. A member or license holder of USAV, RVAs or Clubs; - 2.
-An employee or board member of USAV, RVAs or Club - 3.
-Within the governance or disciplinary jurisdiction of USAV, RVAs, or Clubs - 4.
-Authorized, approved, or appointed by USAV, RVAs, or clubs to have regular contact with or authority over Minor Athletes.2 broadly to sport-related interactions.
-The MAAPP defines "In-Program Contact" as:
+1. A member or license holder of USAV, RVAs or Clubs; 2.
+An employee or board member of USAV, RVAs or Club 3.
+Within the governance or disciplinary jurisdiction of USAV, RVAs, or Clubs 4.
+Authorized, approved, or appointed by USAV, RVAs, or clubs to have regular contact with or authority over Minor Athletes.2 What is In-Program Contact?